laurawpaaby/EduChatEval/docs/user_guides/guide.md

 Below are two example workflows demonstrating how to use each module in the package to synthesize, classify, and visualize dialogue interactions between a student and tutor agent.
+There are two use cases: first for a *feedback* focused scenario, the second for a *intention* focused scenario.
 In practice, users are encouraged to incorporate real-world data where available, which may slightly alter certain steps in the pipeline.

 ## Feedback Example